onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>X</tt> : T</dt>
 <dd>Input data tensor.
 For 2D image data, it has shape (N, C, H, W) where N is the batch size, C is the number of input channels, and H and W are the height and width.
-In general, the shape is (N, C, D1, D2, ... , Dn) for n-dimensional data, where D1 to Dn are the spatial dimension sizes.</dd>
+In general, the shape is (N, C, D1, D2, ... , Dn) for n-dimensional data, where D1 to Dn are the spatial dimension sizes.
+The most common use cases have n = 2 or 3.</dd>
 <dt><tt>W</tt> : T</dt>
 <dd>Weight tensor that will be used in the convolutions.
 It has shape (oC, C/group, kH, kW), where oC is the number of output channels and kH and kW are the kernel height and width.
 For more than 2 dimensions, it has shape (oC, C/group, k1, k2, ... , kn).</dd>
 <dt><tt>offset</tt> : T</dt>